EnHackathon/staging/_posts/2019-11-12-TomasHyland.md

 I was finally able to find a place where the C code needs to be changed!
 This took me a lot longer than expected.
 In general I think the documentation is quite lacking and the only way to figure out how things worked was to read the code, which proved quite slow going.
-The functionality I was interested required following a long code path.
+The functionality I was interested in required following a long code path.

 The key breakthrough came when comparing the setattro functions of